-From previous visits to the Macron, the club operate a system with queuing barriers and exit lanes.
+From previous visits to the University of Bolton Stadium, the club operate a system with queuing barriers and exit lanes.
 Also, we understand that Bolton still operate their token system, whereby you can pre-order and pay for your half time drinks before the game and pick them up at half time using the token, so avoiding the dreaded half-time queues.

 Smoking of cigarettes and e-cigarettes is not permitted anywhere in the stadium.
 Supporters who wish to smoke or use e-cigarettes can exit the stadium at half time.